-Most recently, before joining the Danbury Whalers, Esposito served as head coach for the Hudson Valley Bears (08-09) and Connecticut C-Dogs of the NEPHL (09-10).
-Phil also was a player-assistant coach for the New England Stars in the 07-08 season.
+Before joining the Danbury Whalers as an Assistant Coach in 2010-11, Esposito served as head coach for the Hudson Valley Bears (2008-09) and Connecticut C-Dogs of the NEPHL (2009-10).
+Phil also was a player-assistant coach for the New England Stars in the 2007-08 season.

 Esposito had a long playing career which began at the United States Military Academy (NCAA), in West Point, New York.
 As a player, Phil has made stops in the International Hockey League, the East Coast Hockey League, the United Hockey League and the Southern Hockey League.
 His best professional years were in the East Coast Hockey League for the Johnstown Chiefs and two seasons with Mobile Mysticks, where he again played for Eddie Johnstone.